SAPH1TE/SAPH1TE/README.md

 - 🛠️ Reverse engineering & system internals
 - 🌐 Full-stack web & backend architecture
 - 🧠 AI, automation, and optimization tools
-- 🕹️ Godot game development (GDScript supremacy)
+- 🕹️ Godot and general game development
-- 🧪 Experimenting with scripts just to see what happens
+- 🧪 Experimenting with scripts just to see what happens because why not

 ## Currently working on publicly:
 <p align="center">